Perry has been a technical writer for over 10 years for biotech and I.T. firms. He loves to write.

-The Making of the Chevrolet Corvair Engine
+The Chevy Corvair Engine

 The ramp-up time to make America's Chevy Corvair was considerable because of its unique aluminum engine.
-The process began in 1952, when Ed Cole wanted to build a small (for that time) compact economical car with an aluminum engine.
-Aluminum would allow the car to remain very light, just around 2000 lbs.
+The process began in 1952 when Ed Cole wanted to build a small (for that time), compact, economical car with an aluminum engine.
+Aluminum would allow the car to remain very light—just around 2000 lbs.
 No other American car would use as much aluminum in its engine.

 This choice made problems for Chevy and GM: aluminum is much more expensive to produce than iron, and GM had no plant devoted to molding things out of aluminum.
 Thus, GM would have to either build its own plant or convert an existing one.

-GM started talking with Alcoa Reynolds Aluminum in 1954 about such a plant, but didn't strike a deal until 1956.
+GM started talking with Alcoa Reynolds Aluminum in 1954 about such a plant but didn't strike a deal until 1956.
 Then GM needed to find a new plant site, and after a time decided upon Massena, New York, as the ideal.
 In 1957, a deal was signed and Chevy began to build their own foundry to mold the Corvair engine parts.
 Chevy committed itself buy over 37 tons of aluminum from Alcoa.
 Chevy was now fully committed to producing the Corvair, their only car with an aluminum engine.

-The molten aluminum used to make Corvair engine parts was hauled to the Chevy plant by trucks pulling flatbed semi trailers, traveling at no more than 5 mph, each with two open ladles.
+The molten aluminum used to make Corvair engine parts was hauled to the Chevy plant by trucks pulling flatbed semi-trailers, traveling at no more than 5 mph, each with two open ladles.
 About nine tons of liquid aluminum could be carried on each trip.

 By the time the first Corvair was available to the public, Chevy had invested over $19,000,000 just to manufacture the engine parts.
 By 1962, the plant employed over 700 people on a payroll of over $5,000,000 yearly.
-Over 1.5 million Corvairs were sold during its 10 year production run @ an average consumer price of $2100.00 a car.
+Over 1.5 million Corvairs were sold during its 10-year production run for an average consumer price of $2,100 per car.
 Gross sales hovered around $32,000,000.